We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The treatment for a nutritional deficiency depends on the type and the severity of the deficiency.
-Your doctor will assess the severity of the deficiency and the likelihood of long-term problems caused by the lack of nutrients.
-He or she may order further testing to identify damage before deciding on a treatment plan.
-Symptoms usually fade when the correct diet is followed or supplemented—even with permanent conditions.
+The treatment for a nutritional deficiency depends on the type and severity of the deficiency.
+Your doctor will find out how severe the deficiency is as well as the likelihood of long-term problems caused by the lack of nutrients.

 A doctor may advise you on how to change your eating habits in the case of a minor deficiency.
-For example, anemia sufferers should include more meat, eggs, poultry, vegetables, and cereals.
+For example, people with iron deficiency anemia should include more meat, eggs, dark meat poultry, vegetables, and legumes in their diet.

-Your doctor may refer you to a dietician if your deficiency is more severe.
-He or she may recommend keeping a food diary for a number of weeks.
-When you meet with the dietician, you’ll go over the diary and identify changes you should make.
+Your doctor may refer you to a dietitian if your deficiency is more severe.
+They may recommend keeping a food diary for a few weeks.
+When you meet with the dietitian, you’ll go over the diary and identify any changes you should make.

-Typically, you will meet with the dietician regularly.
-Eventually, you may have a blood test to confirm that you are no longer nutrient deficient.
+Typically, you’ll meet with your dietitian regularly.
+Eventually, you may have a blood test to confirm that you’re no longer deficient.

-The frequency and dosage of a supplement will depend on how severe the deficiency is, and will be decided by your doctor or a dietician.
+The frequency and dosage of a supplement depends on how severe the deficiency is.
+Your doctor or dietitian can determine this.

-In very severe cases, such as when a nutritional deficiency does not respond to oral medications, it may be necessary for the nutrient to be administered parenterally (through the veins or muscles).
-This can carry the risk of additional side effects, and usually administered in a hospital.
+In very severe cases — such as when a nutritional deficiency doesn’t respond to oral medications or vitamins — it may be necessary to give the nutrient parenterally, or through the veins or muscles.
+This can carry the risk of additional side effects.
+It’s usually done in a hospital.

-Most problems caused by nutritional deficiencies will stop once the deficiency has been resolved.
-However, in some cases, there may be lasting damage.
-This typically only occurs when the deficiency has been severe and has lasted a long time.
+Most problems caused by nutritional deficiencies stop once you’re no longer deficient.
+But in some cases, there may be lasting damage.
+This usually only occurs when the deficiency has been severe and has lasted a long time.